The variable-speed pump, a pump with numerous virtues for swimming pools

 - Standard pumps fitted with a frequency converter that artificially modulates their speed.
 However, the downside is that they tend to heat up at reduced speeds and so face the risk of premature ageing.

-The VS pump, virtuous pool equipment
+The VS pump, smart and sustainable pool equipment

 - Continuous water filtration: variable-speed pumps run continuously which reduces the risk of pool water deteriorating in quality.
 It also improves the diffusion of treatment products as they are released 24 hours a day, whereas a standard pump will only release products for 14 hours a day.
 Operating at a lower speed the VS pump also improves the filtration performance of the sand filter and reduces the pressure in the system which in turn reduces leakage hazards.